COVID-19 And The Training Industry: 7 Top Tips For Training Providers

 - A text sent to trainers informing of a course cancellation

 One of the greatest benefits an automated system can give your business is a reliable and consistent service for your customers.
 Training management systems such as accessplanit are fantastic at automating the operational and administrative side of training.
 There’re several other systems that can help you, depending on your business priorities and course offerings.
-Check out our guide on some of the most common!

-7. Provide training on epidemics
+7. Provide training on pandemics

-As an entrusted training provider, this worrisome time presents an opportunity for you to educate your learners on something new.
+As a trusted training provider, this worrisome time presents an opportunity for you to educate your learners on something new.
 What better training course to engage and enlighten your learners with than something that is currently a global pandemic.
 You’re bound to garner a great deal of interest providing training around something that is relevant, and something that people generally don’t understand all that well.
 Not a bad addition to your training portfolio.
 The World Health Organisation released this online course recently.

-By offering training on epidemics such as COVID-19, you’re asserting yourself as a trusted partner to your clients and learners, which is comforting at a time when there is mass uncertainty and conflicting information!
+By offering training on pandemics such as COVID-19, you’re asserting yourself as a trusted partner to your clients and learners, which is comforting at a time when there is mass uncertainty and conflicting information!

 If you would like to discuss how accessplanit can help your organisation, with our award-winning training management system, you can book a demo with one of our experts below.